Duty free limits for travellers

 Travelling to an EU country

-Although there are no limits on the amount of alcohol and tobacco you can bring in from most EU countries for personal use, HMRC confirm that where tobacco or alcohol is brought in from another EU country then no duties or tax will be payable as long as you can demonstrate that the goods are for your own use, that you paid the relevant taxes and duties on the purchase and that you do not exceed any tobacco limits set by other EU countries.
+Where tobacco or alcohol is brought in from another EU country no duties or tax will be payable as long as you can demonstrate that the goods are for your own use and that you paid the relevant taxes and duties on the purchase.

 - 200 cigars